piclas-framework/piclas/docs/documentation/userguide/workflow.md

 The options EQNSYSNAME, POLYNOMIAL_DEGREE and NODETYPE can be ignored for a DSMC simulation.
 For parallel computation the following flags should be configured:

 * ``LIBS_USE_MPI``: Enabling parallel computation.
-For a detailed description of the installation of MPI, please refer to refer to
+For a detailed description of the installation of MPI, please refer to Section {ref}`sec:installing-mpi`.
-                    Section {ref}`sec:installing-mpi`.
 * ``PICLAS_LOADBALANCE``: Enable timer-based load-balancing by automatic determination of workload weights for each simulation element.